nf-core/funcscan/docs/output.md

 </details>

-[MultiQC](http://multiqc.info) is used in nf-core/funcscan to report the versions of all software used in the given pipeline run.
+[MultiQC](http://multiqc.info) is used in nf-core/funcscan to report the versions of all software used in the given pipeline run, and provides a suggested methods text.
 This allows for reproducible analysis and transparency in method reporting in publications.

 #### Pipeline information